davidrosenberg/ml2015/README.md

 The site is intended to be responsive, which we accomplish with per-device stylesheets and media queries in the HTML.

+Ideally while editing you should be using an [EditorConfig](http://editorconfig.org/) plugin for your text editor to enforce a few basic stylistic things.

 ### Building locally

 Be sure to have [io.js](https://iojs.org/) installed.
 (Node.js will do if you feel like rockin' in 2013 style.)